-Here’s the quick version for the image dimensions to use for YouTube banner size in 2022.
+Here’s the quick version of the image dimensions to use for YouTube banner size in 2023.

 - Recommended YouTube Banner Size: 2560 x 1440 pixels.